AdventHealth North Pinellas: 2018-present

 In early August 2018, an official from Adventist Health System met with the city commission government of Tarpon Springs asking to extend the lease of the hospital from 2040 to 2070.
 The city commission government supported extending the lease of the hospital.
 And four days later it voted 4-0 in support of the extension.
 In a referendum voters would decide to extend the lease from 2040 to 2070.
 If the referendum is approved the hospital would pay the city $3 million.
 Despite the concerns of former members of the city commission.

 On January 2, 2019, Florida Hospital North Pinellas rebranded to AdventHealth North Pinellas.

 In early January, the da Vinci Xi was used for the first time at AdventHealth North Pinellas to perform a gallbladder surgery.

-In early August, AdventHealth North Pinellas had a groundbreaking ceremony for a new bigger emergency department, to replace its smaller 6,000-square-foot emergency department which was built in the 1980s.
-The cost of the new emergency would be $18.5 million (later grew to $20 million), it would be 14,000-square-foot and have 18 private patient rooms, negative pressure room and an ambulance bay separate from the main entrance.
+In early August, AdventHealth North Pinellas had a groundbreaking ceremony for a new bigger emergency department, to replace its smaller 6000 sqfoot emergency department which was built in the 1980s.
+The cost of the new emergency would be $18.5 million (later grew to $20 million), it would be 14,000 sqfoot and have 18 private patient rooms, negative pressure room and an ambulance bay separate from the main entrance.
 The hospital also had $20 million in renovations done to its laboratory, lobby and exterior façade to make it resistant to a Category 4 hurricane.
 On the last day in August 2021, the new emergency department opened at AdventHealth North Pinellas.
-The opening of the new emergency room was delayed due to the COVID-19 pandemic.
+The opening of the new emergency department was delayed due to the COVID-19 pandemic.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In a survey done in 2022, the majority of hospitals in Florida including AdventHealth North Pinellas had failed to comply with the Hospital Price Transparency Law.
 It was not until early February 2023, that the hospital was in full compliance with the law.